xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 All these images are named with lat long corner information and spread accross several directories.

-An additionnal difficulties is that coverage are stored by country and there is overlaping images on borders.
+One more difficulty is that coverage are stored by country and there is overlaping images on borders.
 We will need to merge images near borders.

-Colors are pure Red Green Blue representing several level of coverage which is not the subject here.
+Colors are pure Red Green Blue representing several levels of radio coverage.

-But as we want to build a simple public map, we will hide this complexity and change all color into a single "shinny" one.
+We will change all colors into a single one for a less complex and more aesthetic map.

 ## Goal to reach